 Nonetheless, this means that our 3R Repeater/Regenerator is no longer receiving its signal from the West Terminal.

-In this situation, the 3R Repeater/Regenerator will respond by doing all the following things.
+In this case, the 3R Repeater/Regenerator will respond by doing all the following:

 - The Receive Line Interface (W) or the Receive Framer (W) blocks will declare the dLOS (Loss of Signal) defect with the signal that it is receiving from the West Terminal.

-- The Transmit Framer (E) and the Transmit Line Interface (E) (which resides directly behind the Receiving Line Interface and Framer blocks – that are declaring the dLOS condition) will proceed to transmit the AIS indicator (to the East Terminal) as we discussed in the AIS post of this blog.
+- The Transmit Framer (E) and the Transmit Line Interface (E) (which sit directly behind the Receive Line Interface and Framer blocks – that are declaring the dLOS condition) will now transmit the AIS indicator (to the East Terminal) as we discussed in the AIS post of this blog.

-- Additionally, the Receive Line Interface (W) and/or the Receiver Framer (W) blocks will also send a control signal to its “near-end” transmitting circuitry [e.g., the Transmit Framer (W) and Transmit Line Interface (W) blocks] to command it to start sending the RDI signal, back out to the West Terminal.
+- Additionally, the Receive Line Interface (W) and/or the Receiver Framer (W) blocks will also command its “near-end” transmitting circuitry [e.g., the Transmit Framer (W) and Transmit Line Interface (W) blocks] to start sending the RDI signal, back out to the West Terminal.

 Figure 2 presents an illustration of the dLOS/RDI Transmission Condition for our 3R Regenerator/Repeater.